reznikmm/neo_pixel/README.md

 Make sure `alr` is in your `PATH`.

-Open the `examples` folder in VS Code.
+Open the example folder in VS Code.
 Pre-configured tasks are available to build projects and flash (using `OpenOCD` or `st-util`).
-Install the Cortex Debug extension to launch pre-configured debugger targets.
+Install the Cortex Debug extension and `gdb-multiarch` to launch pre-configured debugger targets.

 ## Maintainer